Australia shares climb on financials, materials; NZ ends at record high

 (Updates to close)

-June 29 Australian shares rose to their highest closing level in two weeks with banks and miners pushing the index higher, mirroring solid gains on Wall Street.
+June 29 (Reuters) - Australian shares rose to their highest closing level in two weeks with banks and miners pushing the index higher, mirroring solid gains on Wall Street.

 The S&P/ASX 200 index climbed 1.1 percent or 62.40 points to 5,818.1.